markedphillips/docker_mac_apt/README.md

 docker build --tag mac_apt .
 ```

 After building the image.
-Its easy to tag and aliase to the larger Docker command.
+Its easy to tag and alias to the larger Docker command.
+Or chmod +x on docker_alias.sh from the pull and run.

 ```bash
 docker tag mac_apt:latest mac_apt